WORKFLOW

 • When a distributed stage submitter is configured, a Stage backend selector appears before the run buttons.
 Local contracts keeps execution in the current UI process; Distributed backend submits each ready stage through the configured backend and records distributed_stage provenance in the DAG state.
 When Distributed backend is selected, WORKFLOW shows the exact per-stage request preview before the run buttons: app, scheduler, worker nodes/slots, workers data path, mode integer, apps path, and the JSON RunRequest payload that will be sent for each stage.
 The built-in submitter is configured from the active app’s saved ORCHESTRATE cluster settings: cluster_enabled must be true, a scheduler, workers, and Workers Data Path must be present, and each DAG stage app must resolve under src/agilab/apps/builtin or src/agilab/apps.
 Each submitted stage runs in an isolated AGILAB subprocess so parallel ready stages do not share the in-process AGI class state.

-• Workspace drafts and custom DAGs remain preview-only until they are promoted into a checked-in app template with an explicit controlled execution contract.
+• Workspace drafts and custom DAGs remain preview-only until they are promoted into a checked-in worker app template with an explicit controlled execution contract.
+Workerless app templates are still valid AGILAB apps, but they do not imply distributed DAG execution.

 The technical JSON contract still uses stable field names so plans remain portable:

-• nodes[].execution.entrypoint names the stable stage executor, for example flight_project.flight_context.
+• nodes[].execution.entrypoint names the stable stage executor, for example flight_telemetry_project.flight_context.
 WORKFLOW displays this value in the stage table and graph so users can see what will execute before pressing Run next stage.

 • nodes[].execution.command is an optional command-list executor for deterministic local steps.
 Prefer a JSON list such as ["python", "-m", "package.module"] over a shell string.